scaleracademy/scaler-september-open-source-challenge-2022/Challenges/challenge_16.md

 2.Try to resolve this merge conflict using local git

-3.Once resolved, share screenshot on the Github issue created in the previous challenges
+3.Once resolved, share screenshot on the GitHub issue created in the previous challenges